 Step 4: Once the Cache is deleted, you will see the following message.
 Click ‘OK’ to proceed.

 As you can see, the cache size on my system was just 1 MB.
 That’s because I had recently reinstalled Kodi and I don’t have a lot of addons.
-The cache size will grow and the larger it becomes, more problems it may cause.
-This is the reason why deleting cache might help you with the ‘Failed to install dependency error.’
+The cache size will grow and the larger it becomes, the more problems it may cause.
+This is the reason why deleting the cache might help you with the ‘Failed to install dependency error.’